Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/GPIO/GPIO - Use GPIO Interrupt To Control LED.rst

 - Button x 1

 Example
 -------

 Introduction
 ~~~~~~~~~~~~

 In this example, we use a button to trigger interrupt and control the LED.
 When we press and release the button, the LED dims, press and release the button again, and the LED lights up.
-Note that in the Arduino example “Button and LED”, LED only lights up when the button is pressed and hold, when we release the button, the LED dims.
+Note that in the Arduino example "Button and LED", LED only lights up when the button is pressed and hold, when we release the button, the LED dims.

 Procedure
 ~~~~~~~~~

-Open the example, ``“Files” → “Examples” → “AmebaGPIO” → “LED_InterruptCtrl”``
+Open the example, ``"Files" → "Examples" → "AmebaGPIO" → "LED_InterruptCtrl"``

 .. only:: amb21

 **AMB21 / AMB22** Wiring Diagram:

 |image01|

 .. only:: end amb21